swsnu/swpp2019-team10/backend/README.md

 ## Backend design
+Please update this document whenever design is editted

 This is Django API for our application.

 | Model | API | GET | POST | PUT | DELETE |